jrkerns/pylinac/docs/source/cbct_docs.rst

     .. note::
         For each step below, the "module" analyzed is actually the mean, median, or maximum of 3 slices (+/-1 slice around and including the nominal slice) to ensure robust measurements.
-Also, for each step/module, the phantom center is determined, which corrects for the phantom pitch and yaw.
+Also, for each step/phantom module, the phantom center is determined, which corrects for the phantom pitch and yaw.

+        Additionally, values tend to be lazy (computed only when asked for), thus the calculations listed may sometimes be performed only when asked for.

 * **Determine HU linearity** -- The HU module (CTP404) contains several materials with different HU values.
 Using hardcoded angles (corrected for roll) and radius from the center of the phantom, circular ROIs are sampled which